Kuku people: Institutions

 A family unit in the tribe normally consisted of a husband and two wives with children.
 Extended families live in separate housing.
 The average number of children is seven.
 Wives could be as many as the husband desired, but it was limited by his ability to care for them and provide the dowry.
 Since the arrival of Christianity, marriage has become monogamous.
 The father is always the leader of the family, and if he is gone, the first wife is then in charge of the family.

-At first, the people of Kuku beliefs were pantheistic and often worshiped a river or a big tree in their village.
+At first, the Kuku people's beliefs were pantheistic and they often worshiped a river or a big tree in their village.
 People would go to these places whenever there was a need and they prayed to the rain God to give them water.
 Religion was not formal or important because they wanted to believe in something that would help them.
 As time has passed, most Kuku are Christians and now pray on a daily basis.

 In the community, most decisions are made by the elders, and solutions depend on the situation.
 If another group comes and raids or attacks their group, they will fight back to get back what was lost.
-In some situations, all the elders will come together and discuss on an appropriate solution.
-If a law is broken, the person that commits the crime must pay a number of animals to the family or tribe that was offended.
-If a person has committed murder he must pay seven cows, four goats and five sheep.
+In some situations, all the elders will come together and discuss an appropriate solution.
+If a law is broken, the person who commits the crime must pay a number of animals to the family or tribe that was offended.
+If a person has committed murder, he must pay seven cows, four goats and five sheep.
 This will be given to the family of the deceased.